sektioneins/suhosin7/README.md

 For a suitable Suhosin7 replacement with PHP 7.3 support, please have a look at [snufflepagus](https://github.com/nbs-system/snuffleupagus)

-## Future plans (2019)
+## Future plans (2019) and Suhosin-NG

 Suhosin7 development has been suspended for quite some time now.
 But during that time, a lot of ideas came to mind on how to improve PHP security.
-Plans are on their way to explore some of these ideas based on the fabulous work done with snufflepagus.
+With [Suhosin-NG](https://github.com/sektioneins/suhosin-ng) plans are on their way to explore some of these ideas based on the fabulous work done with snufflepagus.